 LLCs Can be Used to Create Multiple Levels of Liability Protection

 Most real estate investors own (or plan to own) more than one investment.
-Sophisticated LLC planning involves isolate liabilities so that a claim against one investment does not affect other investments.
+Sophisticated LLC planning involves isolating liabilities so that a claim against one investment does not affect other investments.
 There are two primary ways to isolate liabilities using LLCs:

 - Holding Company Structure.
 The holding company structure involves using a parent LLC as a holding company to operate the real estate investment business.
 The holding company owns subsidiary LLCs that are formed to hold each investment property.
 See Holding Company Structure for LLCs for an explanation of the benefits of the holding company structure.